 Dialysis nursing is one of the most in-demand specialty fields of nursing because of the high number of kidney failure patients in the United States.

-According to the BLS, in 2021, there were 3,130,600 Registered Nurses in the United States.
-By 2031, there will be a need for additional 195,400 nurses, which is an expected growth of 6%.
+According to the BLS, in 2022, there were 3,172,500 Registered Nurses in the United States.
+By 2032, there will be a need for an additional 177,400 nurses, which is an expected growth of 6%.
 With the aging population, this number is expected to be even higher.

-Part Seven What are the Continuing Education Requirements for a Dialysis Nurse?
+What Are the Continuing Education Requirements for a Dialysis Nurse?

-Generally, in order for an individual to renew their RN license, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.
+Generally, to renew an RN license, an individual must fill out an application, complete a specific number of CEU hours, and pay a nominal fee.

-Each state has specific requirements and it is important to check with the board of nursing prior to applying for license renewal.
+Each state has specific requirements, so it is important to check with the board of nursing before applying for license renewal.

 If the RN license is part of a compact nursing license, the CEU requirement will be for the state of permanent residence.
 Furthermore, some states require CEUs related to child abuse, narcotics, and/or pain management.